 The following form will be completed by your student at the end of each experience.
 To maintain objectivity in grading, you will not be able to see the student's evaluation of you until you have completed the student's evaluation (additionally, the student will not be able to see your evaluation of them until this form is complete).
-Once both evaluations are complete, you will be granted access to review the student's evaluation of you on RxPreceptor/CORE ELMS (see pages 48 and 49 for instructions on accessing this evaluation).
+Once both evaluations are complete, you will be granted access to review the student's evaluation of you on RxPreceptor/CORE ELMS.